mikkelfo/CS473-Findr/README.md

 ### How do I use it?
 Navigate to https://expo.io/@mikkelfo/findr
 This project is optimized for Android usage, so Android is prefered.
 However, you can still launch it (with a few extra steps) on iOS.
+For test purposes, you can login with the following credentials:
+Username: user
+Password: user
+(Case insensitive)

 #### For Android users:
 Download the 'Expo' app (link provided in the url)